 Samsung Galaxy S23 Ultra vs Samsung Galaxy S23: Camera apps and modes

-As you would expect with models being Samsung, both share the same native camera app.
-We’ve always been impressed by the comprehensive nature of Samsung’s native camera apps, and these two are no different.
+As you would expect, these Samsung models share the same native camera app.
+We’ve always been impressed by the comprehensive nature of Samsung’s native camera apps, and these are no different.

 Both offer more or less the same shooting experience, including a standard Photo mode, as well as the typical smartphone modes we’re used to seeing including Portrait and Night mode.
 Both also have both a “Pro” mode and an even more advanced “Expert RAW” mode.
 If you want to shoot at higher resolution than the standard 12 megapixel output, you can select 200MP in Photo Mode for the S23 Ultra, or 50MP for the S23.